 Once you know who your target audience is, how they behave, and how they search, you’ll have a better understanding of what keywords and terms they will use when they are searching for a product that you can sell them.

 After you’ve created your customer persona, you’ll want to do some actual keyword research.
-If you’ve created advertisements on Google AdWords before, you’ll have access to Google’s Keyword Planner.
+If you’ve created advertisements on Google Ads before, you’ll have access to Google’s Keyword Planner.

 From the Keyword planner, you’ll have the option to get some suggestions for similar keywords that you’re aiming at.